 When home health aides or a caregiver is in your home, they are usually in charge of completing certain household tasks like:

 - Light housekeeping

 - Light Laundry

 - Running errands or grocery shopping

 But caregivers also serve a much more important purpose with regard to the senior.
 Home health aides provide companionship, comfort, friendship, socialization, and the individual supervision needed to keep the senior safe.

 When a private duty caregiver is in the home, they are courteous, friendly, and engage the senior in conversation.
 This helps with socialization and keeps the senior from feeling lonely, depressed, and isolated.

-“There are only four kinds of people in the world: those who have been caregivers, those you are currently caregivers, those who will be caregivers, and those who will need caregivers.”Rosalynn Carter
+“There are only four kinds of people in the world: those who have been caregivers, those you are currently caregivers, those who will be caregivers, and those who will need home health aides.”Rosalynn Carter

 So, while a caregiver or home health aide may have lots of work to do, their job is to include the senior in activities and conversation.
 This helps with mental health and overall health.